What can create a feeling of connection in virtual meetings?

 Are you tired of running meetings online where people seem to be disconnected from each other, disconnected from the discussion?

-What can you do to restore the feeling of being together that is missing in online meetings?
+How can you to restore the feeling of being together that is missing when you’re online?

 an online meeting for team

-Another reason people may disconnect is if they think the issue on the agenda has already been decided outside of the meeting and that any contribution they make wont be valued or regarded as relevant.
+Another reason that people disconnect or disengage is if they believe the issue on the agenda has already been decided outside of the meeting and that any contribution they make wont be valued or regarded as relevant.

-As well as people “switching off” because they feel disengaged, there are other factors which can inhibit people from speaking up at meetings.
-A team member might stay silent if they notice colleagues behaving competitively or being negative or critical of others.
-They may hold back from expressing a view or offering a suggestion if they fear they’ll be judged or ridiculed.
+As well as “switching off” because they’re disengaged, people may also feel inhibited about speaking up if they see colleagues behaving competitively or being negative or critical of each other.
+They may keep their view to themselves or not risk offering information they have, or an idea they’ve come up with, because they fear they’ll be judged or ridiculed.

-The way people treat each other affects the quality of their thinking.
-Negative behaviour in meetings can turn constructive debate and healthy conflict into unhealthy conflict.
-It can limit the discussion by excluding people from voicing their opinions and sharing their ideas and insights.
+Unhelpful behaviours in meetings can turn constructive debate and healthy conflict into unhealthy conflict.
+It can limit the discussion is people hold back on sharing their ideas and insights.
+Not having the best thinking of everyone in the room leads to weaker decision-making and poorer outcomes.

-You have probably been in meetings where louder voices crowd out others, where some people monopolise the time available and quieter people don’t get a chance to be heard.
-Sometimes, a team member is staying silent because they’re reflecting on what to say, they’re thinking before they speak.
-One way to help with this is provide key questions in advance of the meeting, as it can help people focus their thinking, so they don’t feel rushed or under pressure in the meeting.
+You have probably been in meetings where louder voices crowd out others, monopolising the time available so that quieter people don’t get heard.
+When someone is silent, it could be because they’re reflecting on what to say, they’re thinking before they speak.
+One simple way to help with this is let people know in advance the key questions you want to focus on, so they can start thinking beforehand.
+Knowing the questions that will be discussed can help people feel more at ease and not feel under pressure when the discussion starts.

 How can you create a “place” online, where people feel more connected when they meet?

 You can create a meeting where people feel more connected if you set up the right conditions, so that everyone in the online room feels they matter.
-When everyone in the room feels that they matter and that their thinking matters, it can enhance the quality and the productivity of the meeting.
+When people feel that they matter and that their thinking matters, it will enhance the quality and the productivity of the meeting.
+Making this commitment to helpful behaviours is even more important in an online setting, where people can have added challenges of their tech set-up or distractions in their “place” or “room”.

-Introducing more helpful behaviours will build trust, strengthen relationships and enhance meeting activity and will lead to better outcomes for the team.
+Introducing more helpful behaviours will build trust, strengthen relationships and will lead to better outcomes for everyone.

 Let me show you in my Transforming Meetings programme how you can enable your team to think well together and how to make meetings more dynamic and effective.